 The Prophet goes on to speak on God’s behalf about the thorough redemption of humanity, “I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh.
 I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.”

 God obviously intends that we no longer be consigned to our base nature or the past patterns of our personal failure.
 His avowed intention is to set us free from our previous tragedies and the mechanisms which caused them.
 Instead, He promises a new vitality and a new level of success in our aspirations toward goodness, all based in the sufficiency of His indwelling Spirit.

 The writer of the book of Hebrews (chapter 8), in the New Testament, referred to the promises of these Old Testament verses in explaining the nature and certainty of the New Covenant in Christ.
 And, again in the New Testament, Jesus speaks so plainly of the opportunity for newness in the simple terms of being “born again.”
 The Apostle Paul also speaks, in the New Testament, in such terms as becoming “a new creature in Christ Jesus.”

 Sometimes, when it comes to redemption, we focus far too much on the idea of mere forgiveness, and far too little on the spectacular possibility in Christ for starting fresh and becoming new.
 But, Easter calls to us to remember that God intends much more than "mere forgiveness."
-Beyond that first step, He offers an exciting, new, and elevated life plane to be found in the power and energy of the Living Savior.
+Beyond that first step, He offers an exciting, new, and elevated life plane to be found in the power and energy of the Living Savior, living in us.